Create and update resources

 metadata:

-name: kafka-sasl-password
+name: kafka-password

 description: Password for Kafka SASL username